agoncal/baking-microservice-pie/Demo03/README.md

-# Demo 01
+# Demo 03

-The Demo 01 is just a simple service to retrieve an identification number for a product (`number-api`).
+The Demo 03 uses a Registry server (Eureka) so that all services (`book-api` and `number-api`) can register and lookup for each other.
+The Angular application also uses the registry.
 It contains:

+* Infrastructure
+    * eureka
 * Services
+    * book-api
     * number-api
 * Client
     * Angular app